chocolatey-community/chocolatey-packages/automatic/notepadplusplus.commandline/README.md

 ## Notes

-- To force the installation of x32 version, use the `--x86` argument with `choco install`.
+* To force the installation of x32 version, use the `--x86` argument with `choco install`.
+* Starting in v8.3.3.20220321 and above the Notepad++ process will be closed during upgrade and uninstalls.
+  This may in rare cases result in data loss if there are unsaved text files open.
+Make sure all files are saved before upgrading or uninstalling this package.